fawda123/rStrava/README.md

 #### API functions

 These functions require a Strava account and a personal API, both of which can be obtained on the Strava website.
 The user account can be created by following instructions on the [Strava homepage](https://www.strava.com/).
 After the account is created, a personal API can be created under API tab of [profile settings](https://www.strava.com/settings/api).
 The user must have an application name (chosen by the user), client id (different from the athlete id), and an application secret to create the authentication token.
 Additional information about the personal API can be found [here](https://strava.github.io/api/).
-Every API retrieveal function in the rStrava package requires an authentication token.
+Every API retrieval function in the rStrava package requires an authentication token (called `stoken` in the help documents).
 The following is a suggested workflow for using the API functions with rStrava.

 First, create the authentication token using your personal information from your API.
 Replace the `app_name`, `app_client_id`, and `app_secret` objects with the relevant info from your account.